 The most common exception to copyright law in education is called fair use.
 Use of someone else's material is likely to be considered fair if it's used for criticism, comment, news reporting, teaching, scholarship or research.
 Fair use consideration is generally based on whether money will be generated as a result of using the material, the type of content, and extent to which it is being used.
 There is a good deal of ambiguity surrounding the concept of fair use, and every situation is unique.

 To avoid confusion and minimize the risk of copyright infringement, LCC interprets the following situations as fair use:

 If your use does not meet the above criteria and the work is protected by copyright, you probably need to obtain permission to use the work from the copyright holder, or someone acting on behalf of the copyright holder (such as an agent or publisher).

 Photocopying by students is subject to a fair use analysis as well.
 A single photocopy of a portion of a copyright-protected work, such as a copy of an article from a scientific journal made for research, may be made without permission.
 Photocopying all the assignments from a book recommended for purchase by the instructor, making multiple copies of articles or book chapters for distribution to classmates, or copying material from consumable workbooks all require permission.

 If you have questions about copyright law or suspect that someone at LCC is using copyright-protected material without permission, please contact the library director.

 Illegal file sharing (also called pirating) falls under Copyright Law.
 Illegal file sharing includes software programs, music, movies, games, and other digital files.
 Even if you are not aware that files you share are copyrighted, you may still be held legally responsible.
 There are legal alternatives to access copyrighted material.
-Educause maintains a list at educause.edu/legalcontent.
+Educause maintains a list of legal options at educause.edu/legalcontent.